-ENABLING ACTIVITY Information sharing Gender-responsive principle Ensure that access to information on adaptation and the NAP process is equitable for people of all genders and social groups Why is this important?
+Ensure that access to information on adaptation and the NAP process is equitable for people of all genders and social groups

 Transparency is a guiding principle for the NAP process, requiring open and equitable access to information about the NAP process throughout formulation and implementation.
 Access to climate information to guide decision making is also a fundamental basis for adaptation, which requires ongoing assessment and adjustment to manage risks and changes over time.
 Strategic communications and climate services are therefore essential elements of adaptation action, requiring targeted investments to ensure that information is equitably accessible, tailored to the needs and roles of different genders and social groups and appropriate for local decision makers.

-What does it look like in practice?
-Ensuring equitable access to information on adaptation and the NAP process may involve: Developing communication strategies for the NAP process that consider different target groups based on gender, age, literacy and access to technology, among other factors.
-Establishing platforms for information sharing on adaptation, taking into consideration accessibility by women and marginalized groups.
-Using a range of methods (such as mobile phones, community radio and local dialogues) to communicate with stakeholders that may be difficult to reach.
-Identifying and addressing gender-specific barriers to information access.
-Designing climate services to provide equitable access for women and men.
-Featured resource Strategies for Achieving Gender-Responsive Climate Services This CCAFS brief addresses gender considerations for climate services, providing recommendations for ensuring that access to these services is equitable (Gumucio, et al., 2018).
+Ensuring equitable access to information on adaptation and the NAP process may involve:

+- Developing communication strategies for the NAP process that consider different target groups based on gender, age, literacy and access to technology, among other factors. - Establishing platforms for information sharing on adaptation, taking into consideration accessibility by women and marginalized groups. - Using a range of methods (such as mobile phones, community radio and local dialogues) to communicate with stakeholders that may be difficult to reach. - Identifying and addressing gender-specific barriers to information access in communication and dissemination strategies for the NAP process. - Designing climate services to provide equitable access for women and men.

+Strategies for Achieving Gender-Responsive Climate Services

+This CCAFS brief addresses gender considerations for climate services, providing recommendations for ensuring that access to these services is equitable (Gumucio, et al., 2018).